albertbuchard/vite-quart-cross-platform-boilerplate/README.md

    ```

 3. **Run the packaging script**:
-   This will create executables for Linux, macOS, and Windows in the parent directory.
+   This will create executables for Linux, macOS, and Windows in the `dist` directory.
    ```bash
    npm run package
    ```

-The executables will be found in the `../` directory relative to the `packager` folder.
+The executables will be found in the `dist` directory inside the `electron` folder.

 ## Development Notes

 - **Frontend**: The Vite-based frontend is located in the `frontend` directory.
 Use `npm run dev` for development and `npm run build` to build the production assets.
 - **Backend**: The Quart-based backend is in the `backend` directory.
 You can run it locally with `python app.py`, or use Docker to containerize it.
+- **Electron**: The Electron application is in the `electron` directory.
+You can develop and test the Electron app by running `npm start` inside the `electron` directory.

 ## Additional Information

+- **Environment Variables**: The `.env` file is crucial for setting up the environment.
+Ensure it is properly configured.
-- The `interface.js` script is designed to load and open the frontend URL automatically in your default browser.
+- **Electron**: The `main.js` script in the `electron` directory is responsible for starting the Docker services and launching the frontend URL in a window.
+It also ensures Docker services are shut down when the window is closed.
-- The `packager/packager.js` script is responsible for bundling the entire application into a distributable format using `pkg`.
+- **Packaging**: The `electron/package.json` file contains scripts and configuration for packaging the application into standalone executables using `electron-builder`.

 For detailed configuration, refer to each respective file within the repository.